-Pick Up for First Graders 2:50 p.m.-3:00 p.m.
+Pick Ups 2:50 p.m.-3:00 p.m.

-When picking up by car, please park and enter the building through the Entrance B- the cafeteria door.
-At 2:50 p.m. you will be asked to sign out your child.
-Adults may be asked for identification, especially if they have not picked the child up before.
-We do not release any child to an adult without receiving written consent from a parent.
-Please note that we limit the number of children released to one parent to a maximum of three.
-(Your own child plus two more.)
+When picking up by car, please enter the pick-up circle in front of the building.
+Your child will be brought out to your car.
+Adults may be asked for identification if they are not familiar to our staff and security officers yet.
+We do not release any child to an adult without receiving consent from a parent in Operoo.
+Please note that we limit the number of children released